 Guided Fly Fishing Trips

-Moving water adds variety to your fishing and there is nothing more soothing than wading a trout stream.
-French Creek, Manatawny, Spring Creek, Penns, The Little J The Little Schuylkill, & Tulpehocken are great streams to wade fly fish.
-Wading provides us the opportunity to fish holes extensively and carefully
+Moving water adds variety to your fishing trip and there is nothing more soothing than wading a trout stream.
+French Creek, Manatawny, Spring Creek, Penns, The Little J The Little Schuylkill, & Tulpehocken are great streams to wade.
+Wading provides us the opportunity to hit holes extensively and carefully

 Float down the Schuylkill to Fly Fish for Smallmouth or jump aboard and hit the Lake for Largemouth!
 Our 16 ft Flat Bottom Jet Boat can be booked for up to 2 Fly Anglers & 3 for Spin Fishing

 The Little Schuylkill, Tulpehocken, Manatawny, French Creek, Penn’s Creek, Hay Creek, Scott’s Run, Spring Creek & more!
 We guide on all trout waters in Southeastern Pennsylvania and Select Central Pennsylvania Waters.
-Trout fishing in Berks, Schuylkill, Chester, & Montgomery County have long been underestimated as areas with great Trout Fishing.
-Top Water guides and teaches on all of these waterways and offers Wade Fly Fishing Trips, Jet Boat Fly Fishing, & Kayak Fly Fishing for Trout.
+Trout fishing trips in Berks, Schuylkill, Chester, & Montgomery County have long been underestimated as areas with great Trout Fishing.
+Top Water guides and teaches on all of these waterways.

 Musky & Pike

-Musky are often the Apex Predators of whatever freshwater they inhabit and are some of the biggest and most exciting fish to chase with a fly rod.
-Many times they are difficult to catch on a fly rod.
+Musky are often the Apex Predators of whatever freshwater they inhabit and are some of the biggest and most exciting fish to chase.
+Many times they are difficult to catch.
 With Top Water, we will show you how to land and catch Musky on big waters like Marsh Creek.
-Take a trip on our 16 foot Flat Bottom or Fly Fish from one of our kayaks to find these predatory and hard fighting fish!
+Take a trip on our 16 foot Flat Bottom or a Fly Fishing Trip from one of our kayaks to find these predatory and hard fighting fish!

 Marsh Creek and Blue Marsh are our target waters for Largemouth.
 Learning how to fly fish for bass is a great introduction to the sport of fly fishing.
-We believe that it’s best to start out on a pond with bass or panfish instead of on moving water.
-Fly fishing for largemouth and smallmouth bass is a wonderful way to spend a quiet afternoon and most people have them close to home so it’s a way to get out and try your newfound skills right away.
+We believe that it’s best to start out on a pond with bass or panfish instead of on a stream or river.
+Fly fishing trips for largemouth and smallmouth bass is a wonderful way to spend a quiet afternoon and most people have them close to home so it’s a way to get out and try your newfound skills right away.